2016 Donald Trump Las Vegas rally incident: Subsequent legal proceedings

 Sandford was sentenced at a hearing on December 13, 2016, receiving 12 months and one day's imprisonment.
 He was also fined US$200 and required to undertake a rehabilitation program.
 The sentencing judge, James C. Mahan, acknowledged Sandford's mental health issues, stating, "I don't think you harbored malice in your heart ...
 You have a medical problem ...
-I don't see you as evil or a sociopath".
+I don't see you as evil or a sociopath."
 Mahan described the incident as a "goofy, crazy stunt" driven by "voices" Sandford thought he was hearing and instructed Sandford to "stay on your medication".
 Prosecutors had sought a sentence of 18 months.

 Sandford served most of his sentence in the Nevada Southern Detention Center.
 He was repeatedly placed on suicide watch and stated that he was confined to his cell "most of the time".
 In January 2017, Sandford's mother stated that Sandford was being harassed by "Trump-supporting guards and inmates".
 In February 2017, Sandford was relocated to a different jail.
 Sandford became eligible for early release in April 2017; the following month, he was released from prison and deported to the United Kingdom.

 In advance of Trump's first presidential trip to the UK in July 2018, the UK Crown Prosecution Service sought a Serious Crime Prevention Order against Sandford on the basis that he posed a "serious risk" to Trump, seeking to curtail his activities during the time of the visit.
-The Order was successfully opposed on behalf of Sandford by Saimo Chahal of Bindmans who evidenced that the legal test could not be met, resulting in the claim being dismissed.
+The Order was successfully opposed by Sandford's lawyer, who evidenced that the legal test could not be met, resulting in the claim being dismissed.